alokraj8709/Jlt-Learning/content/pages/index.md

         self:
           textAlign: center
       type: TitleBlock
-    subtitle: This is a subtitle
+    subtitle: 'Your Goals, Our Solutions'
     text: >+
       JltStudy stands at the forefront of educational innovation, revolutionizing the industry with a powerful combination of extensive